Silvana Armenulić

-Zilha Armenulić (Силвана Барјактаревић; born Zilha Bajraktarević; Зилха Барјактаревић; 18 February 1939 – 10 October 1976), known professionally as Silvana Armenulić (Силвана Арменулић; /sh/), was a Yugoslavian singer-songwriter and actress and one of the most prominent commercial folk music and traditional sevdalinka singers in Yugoslavia.
-She is called the "Queen of Sevdalinka".
-Her life was cut short when she died in a car crash at the age of 37, but she continues to be well regarded in the region and she is recognized for her unique singing style and voice.
-Armenulić's song "Šta će mi život" (What Do I Need a Life for), written by her friend and contemporary Toma Zdravković, is one of the best-selling singles from the former Yugoslavia.
+Zilha Armenulić (10 February 1939 – 10 October 1976), professionally known as Silvana, was a Yugoslav singer, songwriter, and actress.
+Dubbed the “Queen of Sevdalinka” (“kraljica sevdalinke”)', she was one of the most prominent performers of sevdalinka and folk music in the former Yugoslavia.
+She was known for her distinctive singing style and recognizable vocal timbre.
+Her song “Šta će mi život” (1970), written by her friend and contemporary Toma Zdravković, is regarded as one of the best-selling singles in the former Yugoslavia.